 Council of Ministers

-The Council of Ministers assists His Majesty the Sultan in drawing out and implementing the general policy of the State.
-The Cabinet is the authority tasked with executing the general policy of the State.
-In this context, the Council of Ministers undertakes, in particular, the responsibility of submitting to His Majesty the Sultan recommendations pertaining to economic, political, social, executive, administrative and developmental issues of concern to the Government.
-These include proposing drafts of laws and Royal decrees, representing citizens’ interests and ensuring rendering necessary services to them, besides promoting their standards of living in terms of economic enterprise, health and culture.
+The Council of Ministers assists His Majesty the Sultan in drawing up the general policy of the State.
+It is the institution entrusted with the implementation of the general policy of the State.
+In this context, the Council of Ministers undertakes the specific task of submitting recommendations to His Majesty the Sultan about economic, political, social, executive and administrative matters of concern to the government.

 This includes proposals of draft laws, Royal decrees, decisions aimed to promote the welfare of citizens or securing basic services to be rendered to them or raising the economic, health and cultural standards of citizens or determining the general objectives and policies of economic, social and administrative development or proposing suitable means and procedures to implement these policies to guarantee the proper utilization of financial, economic and human resources.
 In addition, the Council of Ministers discusses the development plans prepared by the departments concerned and submits them to His Majesty the Sultan for approval.
 It also discusses the proposals of ministries, each in their areas of discretion, and takes proper decisions on those proposals.